StyraInc/regal/docs/cli.md

 - `sarif` - [SARIF](https://sarifweb.azurewebsites.net/) JSON output, for consumption by tools processing code analysis reports
 - `junit` - JUnit XML output, e.g. for CI servers like GitLab that show these results in a merge request.

+## Exit Codes

+Exit codes are used to indicate the result of the `lint` command.
+The `--fail-level` provided for `regal lint` may be used to change the exit code behavior, and allows a value of either `warning` or `error` (default).

+If `--fail-level error` is supplied, exit code will be zero even if warnings are present:

+- `0`: no errors were found
+- `0`: one or more warnings were found
+- `3`: one or more errors were found

+This is the default behavior.

+If `--fail-level warning` is supplied, warnings will result in a non-zero exit code:

+- `0`: no errors or warnings were found
+- `2`: one or more warnings were found
+- `3`: one or more errors were found